LukeSwierlik/konnect-team/README.md

     - I wanted to provide UX support for handling all states like Loading when user is waiting for data, Empty State when there is no data or Error State when something went wrong.
 I found it best to use ready-made components, especially since they are ready in the Kongponents library.
 Additionally, I was able to fix a bug in KSkeleton.
 3. What flow did I use for communication between components?
     - I used flow Smart-Dumb Component, where a Smart component is a container that gets data from the Store, and Dumb Components are components that have no logic, they only present the data.
+4. Why didn't you use some famous CSS architecture like BEM or Atomic Design?
+   - I tried to match the style names to what are used in Kongponents.
+5. Why didn't you use it in the "first-mobile" style?
+   - I used the "first-desktop" style because it was not marked in the requirements to use "first-mobile".